MicrosoftDocs/security/security-docs/Identifying Security Bug Reports Based Solely on Report Titles and Noisy Data.md

 Machine learning and artificial intelligence tools promise to make the software development faster, agile and correct.
 Several researchers have applied machine learning to the problem of identifying security bugs [2], [7], [8], [18].Previous published studies have assumed that the entire bug report is available for training and scoring a machine learning model.
 This is not necessarily the case.
 There are situations where the entire bug report cannot be made available.
 For example, the bug report might contain passwords, personally identifying information (PII) or other kinds of sensitive data - a case we are currently facing at Microsoft.
 It is therefore important to establish how well security bug identification can be performed using less information, such as when only the title of the bug report is available.

 Additionally, bug repositories often contain mislabeled entries [7]: non-security bug reports classified as security related and vice-versa.
-There are several reasons for the occurrence of mislabeling, ranging from the development team’s lack of expertise in security, to the fuzziness of certain problems, e.g. it is possible for non-security bugs to be exploited in an indirect way as to cause a security implication.
+There are several reasons for the occurrence of mislabeling, ranging from the development team's lack of expertise in security, to the fuzziness of certain problems, e.g. it is possible for non-security bugs to be exploited in an indirect way as to cause a security implication.
 This is a serious problem since the mislabeling of SBRs results in security experts having to manually review bug database in an expensive and time-consuming effort.
 Understanding how noise affects different classifiers and how robust (or fragile) different machine learning techniques are in the presence of data sets contaminated with different kinds of noise is a problem that must be addressed for to bring automatic classification to the practice of software engineering.

 Preliminary work argues that bug repositories are intrinsically noisy and that the noise might have an adverse effect on the performance machine learning classifiers [7].
 There lacks, however, any systematic and quantitative study of how different levels and types of noise affect the performance of different supervised machine learning algorithms for the problem of identifying security bug reports (SRBs).